akeneo/onboarder-helpcenter/content/md/retailer-onboarder/review-suppliers-propositions/review-product-changes.md

 # How to manage suppliers proposals?
 ## Products
-When a product is completed for a locale on the Supplier Onboarder (ie [all attributes defined as required for the channel Onboarder on a specific locale](/onboarder/articles/define-product-requirements.html) are filled in by the supplier), you receive a proposal in your PIM.
+When a product is completed for a locale on the Supplier Onboarder, you receive a proposal in your PIM.
+For example, when [all attributes defined as required for the channel Onboarder on a specific locale](/onboarder/articles/define-product-requirements.html) are filled in by the supplier.

 :::info
 A product updated by one of your supplier will never impact directly your PIM.
 A review step is mandatory so that you can evaluate the proposal.